kazzle101/PiStorms/README.md

 * NXT Colour sensor
 * I have also tested those in programs/30-DataVisulization that do not use an external sensor.

-NXT Sound and NXT Ultrasonic don't appear to be supported, and I don't have any EV3 parts, so cannot test those
+NXT Sound and NXT Ultrasonic don't appear to be supported, and I don't have any EV3 parts so cannot test those.

 ---